carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-default-member-init.rst

 modernize-use-default-member-init
 =================================

-This check converts a default constructor's member initializers into the new default member initializers in C++11.
+This check converts constructors' member initializers into the new default member initializers in C++11.
 Other member initializers that match the default member initializer are removed.
 This can reduce repeated code or allow use of '= default'.